Conservation of Mosaics (A’)

 In the laboratory sessions the students examine various types of rocks and glass with different cutting properties, they test traditional and modern cutting tools, they practice tesserae setting and finally they test mounting methods and materials.

-The fieldwork takes place at an archaeological site in Athens under the auspices and in collaboration with the Directorate of Conservation of Ancient and Modern Monuments and the Archaeological Ephorate Greek Ministry of Culture.
+Hand-on practise takes place at an archaeological site in Athens under the auspices and in collaboration with the Directorate of Conservation of Ancient and Modern Monuments and the Archaeological Ephorate Greek Ministry of Culture.
 Students have the opportunity to undertake a condition survey of in situ and re-laid mosaics and to participate in the annual maintenance work on the mosaics.
 They are actively involved in the examination of the mosaics, the documentation of their condition by means of photogrammetry and the identification and mapping of weathering forms.
 Moreover, they investigate into the weathering factors affecting the mosaics and the potential threats and they draft a proposal for the conservation and protection of the mosaics based on the study of the data that is collected and recorded during the field work and taking into account the principles and ethics which apply in the field of mosaic conservation.

 Expected Learning Outcomes